smuellerd/pepquery/docs/source/index.rst

 MS/MS data, any public datasets in PRIDE, MassIVE, jPOSTrepo and iProX, or Universal Spectrum Identifiers (USIs) from ProteomeXchange.

-Check out the :doc:`usage` section for examples of how to use PepQuery2, including how to :ref:`installation` the standalone version.
+Check out the :doc:`standalone` section for examples of how to use PepQuery2, including how to :ref:`installation` the standalone version.